jondebove/hashtable/README.md

 - O(1) removal of an entry.
 - Forward traversal through the hash table.

-Both use internally the lists implementations of the "sys/queue.h" BSD header file.
+Both use internally the list implementations of the `<sys/queue.h>` BSD header file.

 ## Interface